stefanruijsenaars/rptest/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+First, run `npm install` (you’ll need to have Node >= 6 on your local development machine).

-In the project directory, you can run:
+In the project directory, you can now run:

 ### `npm start`